 Clint cracked an eye open.
 "What?"

 Will shook his head even as memories flooded his mind.
 Of a smaller version of the man beside him giggling that he had something in common with their beloved older brother.
 While Will and Clint were identical in looks and voice, Clint and Kenneth would both sport the same scar on opposite sides of their face.
 They were mirror images of one another.
 Will's shaky hand traced the scar on the picture.
-Clint grabbed a hold of his hand.
+Clint grabbed a hold of his hand, stilling the nervous movements.

 "Will, you're starting to freak me out a little here.
 What's wrong?"